 What Are the Signs & Symptoms of Thrombocytopenia?

-A person with a platelet count that is only a little low may not have any symptoms.
-But if the count drops low enough, someone might have one or more of these problems:
+A child with a platelet count that is only a little low may not have any symptoms.
+But if the count drops low enough, a child might have one or more of these problems:

 - easy bruising

 - bleeding from minor wounds or nosebleeds that's hard to stop